wtmbiohacker/tnaC_kinetics_modeling/README.md

 Put all necessary files mentioned above, as well as the data directory under the working directory.
-Open the command line window, cd to the working directory and run the analysis pipeline. cd path_to_your_working_directory python HTsensor_main.py configure.txt
+Open the command line window, cd to the working directory and run the analysis pipeline. cd path_to_your_working_directory python modeling_main.py configure.txt RNA_structure.txt

 We also post a toy example together with the scripts and the example_configure.txt has been edit to make it compatible.
-For this test, cd to the working directory, type in: python HTsensor_main.py example_configure.txt
+For this test, cd to the working directory, type in: python modeling_main.py example_configure.txt RNA_structure.txt

 ## Output files
 The output files will be organized in the subdirectory whose name is specified by the variable name and its range.
 For instance, the example post here results in a "f_ribo_attack_0.001,10" folder to store the results.
 We term this subdirectory 'result directory' thereafter.